KevinV0212/admin-dashboard/README.md

 The main page will be 'index.html'.
 The main page has the same layout as 'replication.html' but has more personalized styling and content.

+Notable features:
+* Extensive use of grid and flex formats to organize page
+* Responsiveness over desktop resolutions

+Technologies:
+* HTML
+* CSS